Admissions criteria - Psychology

 Profile of applications

-The School of Psychology has an annual intake of approximately 200 students for the BSc (Hons) Psychology (3 years) and the BSc (Hons) Psychology with Professional Placement (4 years).
+We have an annual intake of approximately 200 students for the BSc (Hons) Psychology (3 years) and the BSc (Hons) Psychology with Professional Placement (4 years).
 There are usually over 1100 applications so competition for places is therefore very high.

 At the beginning of each admissions cycle, the Admissions Sub-Committee reviews the previous cycle and recommends to the Board of Undergraduate Studies any changes in policy or the selection criteria.
 This policy and the selection criteria will not normally be changed during an admissions cycle.